paradimdata/2023_JHU_Summer_School/README.md

  * What do we have?
  * What do we need?
 5. Mithrel makes predictions
+6. Extrapolation is a central problem.
+Can we?
-6. Start poking at community databases
+6. Start poking at community databases!
+You learn by playing.

 info, exercises, and notebooks for the 2023 Summer School at JHU PARADIM